 Chores can be fun.

 Don’t think of these things as chores to be done before you go and play.
 Chores are play!
 Helping strip beds (make time for bouncing, hiding in covers, playing superman with pillow cases, pillow fights, snuggles, cuddles and tickles).

-Washing baskets make great cars.
+Laundry baskets make great cars.

 If it keeps your little one entertained for 5 minutes, embrace it!

-They can join in with washing up.
+They can join in with doing the dishes.

 Creative play is fun.

 Playdough, crayons, paints and jello in the bowl – all helps develop fine motor skills.

 Take up plastic tubs, pots, watering cans, sponges, plastic cars.
 Anything can be fun to play with!

 Do something outside everyday.